Scientists Discover A Second Brain In Human Body, And It’s Located In The Butt

 While the gut-brain doesn’t think the same way the brain in your head thinks, it could end up affecting your mood anyway.
 A report in Psychology Today pointed out that mounting evidence claims that gut health can change mood.
 In fact, it may be as or more influential in your moods than the brain in your head, which makes sense.

-Spencer said, “One of the great mysteries of the gastrointestinal tract is how such large populations of enteric neurons (that lie within the gut wall) actually fire action potentials to generate contractions of the smooth muscle cells, enabling propulsion of colonic content.”
+“One of the great mysteries of the gastrointestinal tract is how such large populations of enteric neurons (that lie within the gut wall) actually fire action potentials to generate contractions of the smooth muscle cells, enabling propulsion of colonic content,” Spencer said.

 Who knew those butterflies in your stomach actually came from an entirely separate brain?
 Although the gut-brain communicates mostly with the bacterial biome in the gut and sends messages to the central nervous system instead of receiving lots of signals from it, it can profoundly affect the quality of life.
 Scientists are just now figuring out how all of it works together to run a human body effectively.